DeanLemans/deanlemans.github.io/content/notes rules.md

 People have asked me if this could be automated with language models but I do not care to do so.
 I enjoy this process.
 Doing this maintenance helps me understand my own patterns.

-## Properties and Templates

-Almost every note I create starts from a [template](https://github.com/kepano/kepano-obsidian/tree/main/Templates).

-- **Dates** — created, start, end, published

-The [.obsidian/types.json](https://github.com/kepano/kepano-obsidian/blob/main/.obsidian/types.json) file lists which properties are assigned to which types (i.e. `date`, `number`, `text`, etc).

 ## Publishing to the Web

 This site content is written in Obsidian.
 And the site code is edited with Zed.
 I use a *static site generator* called Quartz to automatically compile my notes into a website and convert them from Markdown to HTML.

 For this site, I push notes from Obsidian to a GitHub repo using the github desktop.
 The notes are then automatically compiled using Quartz.
-I host my site freely on github pages and neocities with my CI workflow. (like to CI here) #todo
+I host my site freely on github pages and neocities with my CI workflow. (link to CI here) #todo